 |Some College Courses||0.5%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||19.3%|

 Online Cytotechnology Programs

-In 2018-2019, 30 schools offered a cytotechnology/cytotechnologist program of some type.
+In the 2019-2020 academic year, 28 schools offered some type of cytotechnology/cytotechnologist program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Professional Practice)||0||0|

 The median salary for a cytotechnology/cytotechnologist grad is $122,320 per year.
 This is based on the weighted average of the most common careers associated with the major.